The Tate Conjecture for even dimensional Gushel-Mukai varieties in characteristic $p\geq 5$: Families of motives and Shimura varieties (characteristic )

 \begin{remarks} \begin{enumerate} \item A further ingredient that may be included as part of the data is the ``Frobenius at infinity'', as in \cite{Deligne-pi1}, Section~1.4.
-As we shall not make any use of this, we omit it.
+As we shall make no use of this, we omit it.

 \item If $S = \Spec(K)$, our notion agrees with a pure mixed realization (i.e., a pure object in the category of mixed realizations) in the sense of~\cite{Jannsen}.
 The main difference in presentation is that Jannsen fixes an algebraic closure $K \subset \Kbar$ and interprets~$\motH_{\et}$ as an $\AA_{\fin}$-module with continuous action of $\Gal(\Kbar/K)$ (or rather, he does this for all $\ell$-adic components separately).
 In Jannsen's approach one then needs to fix an algebraic closure~$\Kbar$ and one has a comparison isomorphism~$i_{\et,\bar\tau}$ for each $\bar\tau \colon \Kbar \to \CC$.